splitfeed/codeigniter-error-notifier/README.markdown

 ### log_threshold
 The equivalent of the common CI configuration entry, but here it specifies a filter to apply on the log before mailing.

+### state_file
+The error notifier keeps a state file with a timestamp in it to keep track of when the logs last were mailed.
+This file is by default saved in the logfolder and is named ".notifier_state".

 ## Usage
 Set up a controller something like this: